Craniocervical ligament injuries: Focus on the alar ligament

 How essential is the essential alar ligament?

 At the top of this article, I stated that we treat ligament injury.
 Therefore every injury of a ligament needs to be addressed.
 Equally, the focus on treating a single ligament injury in isolation may not lead to the cervical spine instability that we are seeking.
+Focusing all our attention on the alar ligament without understanding the neck as a whole may not lead to the results we want to have in our treatments.

 Here is a paper that appeared in the Journal of Neurosurgery: Spine.
 February 2019 (1).
 Here a team of researchers from the Department of Bioengineering, and Scientific Computing and Imaging Institute, at the University of Utah created computer models to demonstrate that the occipitoatlantal capsular ligaments are the primary stabilizers of the occipitoatlantal joint in the craniocervical junction.